 - Eat.
 A nice combo of protein and carbs (maybe protein and a pasta a couple hours before a game).
 And they’re always monitoring hydration.

-- Extra Fuel: Before warmups, LeBron will take Ladder Energy to help supply his body with nutrients needed for the combination of intensity and endurance during an NBA game.
+- Extra Fuel: Before warmups, LeBron will take Ladder Energy.
+It's a combination of pre-workout ingredients that are safe and effective and help supply his body with nutrients needed for the intensity and endurance during an NBA game.

 The Recovery Protocol